 A simple workaround is to invest in a reusable water bottle and use it.
 I like a stainless steal or a glass one.
 Klean Kanteen has one that is totally plastic free.
 I have the one shown below and I LOVE it.
 If you are on the go all day you can make fill-ups at pretty much any fast food restaurant or grocery.
 And while you’re at it – try a reusable/travel coffee tumbler as well!

 Seems like there is no real easy way to do this so my solution is baby steps.
 Every time you get a catalogue or flyer in the mail, call that company to get taken off their mailing list.
 Even doing one call a week will make progress.
 Here are some online services I looked into that may or may not be worth trying – some are better than others.

-optoutprescreen.com – Will opt you out of rogue credit offers but I didn’t go through with it because it asked for my SS#.
+- optoutprescreen.com – Will opt you out of rogue credit offers but I didn’t go through with it because it asked for my social security number.

 Also consider reading the paper, your fave magazines and opting to pay bills online in lieu of getting paper delivered.

 More than one billion single-use plastic bags are handed to consumers each day in the US and it takes a 15-year-old tree to produce just 700 paper grocery bags (source).
 I get a lot of my reusable grocery bags free from event swag and I keep a hodgepodge of them in my trunk so I always have them on hand.